|Position:||Assistant Coach - Tight Ends|

 Beckton coached the wide receivers after leading the UCF defensive backs from 2009 to 2011.
 The Knights ranked in the top 25 nationally in passing defense in 2011 when cornerback Josh Robinson was a first-team all-conference selection before being selected in the third round of the 2011 NFL Draft.
 In 2010, UCF won 11 games, a Conference USA title and produced the program’s first bowl win and the school’s first national ranking.
 Two of Beckton’s defensive backs were first-team all-conference selections that season.
 In 2009, he guided Robinson to freshman All-America honors and helped converted quarterback Michael Greco earn an NFL free agent contract after just one year as a safety.

-Beckton’s first full-time coaching stint at UCF came as the wide receivers coach from 1996 to 2003.
+Beckton also coached the wide receivers at his alma mater for eight seasons from 1996 to 2003 in his first full-time collegiate coaching position.
 During that time he coached a slew of top wideouts, including three who went on to NFL careers.
 His most high-profile pupil was Brandon Marshall, who caught 74 passes for 1,195 yards in 2005 before being selected in the fourth round of the 2006 NFL Draft.
-Marshall has played 12 seasons in the NFL and is a six-time Pro Bowler who has amassed more 950 catches and 12,000 receiving yards.
+Marshall played 13 seasons in the NFL and was a six-time Pro Bowler who has amassed 970 catches and 12,351 receiving yards.
 Beckton also received his start in the coaching profession as an offensive graduate assistant at UCF in 1992 and 1993.

 Originally from Daytona Beach, Fla., Beckton was a star wide receiver at UCF from 1987 to 1990.
-He ended his career as the program’s all-time leader with 196 receptions and 2,493 receiving yards.
-Against Texas Southern as a senior, Beckton threw a touchdown pass, ran for a touchdown, caught a touchdown pass and scored on a punt return touchdown.
+He ended his career as the program’s all-time leader with 196 receptions and 2,493 receiving yards and was one of the first two football players to be enshrined in the UCF Athletics Hall of Fame.
+Against Texas Southern as a senior, Beckton scored a touchdown four different ways (passing, rushing, receiving and punt return).

-A member of the UCF Athletics Hall of Fame, Beckton earned his bachelor’s degree in liberal studies with a minor in physical education from UCF in 1993.
+Beckton earned his degree from Central Florida in liberal studies in 1993.
 He and his wife, Zorana, have one son, Sean Jr., and one daughter, Zaria.
-Sean Beckton Jr. is on the Husker staff as a performance intern.
+Sean Beckton Jr. is a performance intern with the Nebraska football team.

 2018: Nebraska, Assistant Coach (Tight Ends)